What is a Shoe Bot? How Does Sneaker Botting Work?

 What are sneaker bots?

-As the name implies, sneaker bots often target *sneakers*, but the concept remains the same for any product with a limited quantity.
+As the name implies, sneaker bots often target sneakers, but the concept remains the same for any product with a limited quantity.
 They are rampant, often buying most of this precious stock in seconds, leaving real customers frustrated and the retailer’s reputation in tatters.
 Sneakers are a perfect vehicle for reselling because of the prestige and scarcity that comes with wearing them, which is why they’ve become targets for bots.
+Sneaker bots are now one of the most prevalent forms of bot in eCommerce today.

-How does sneaker botting work?
+How do sneaker bots work?

 Sneaker bots are designed to buy items in bulk, which has a number of deleterious effects.
 When you come across an item that is limited edition or hard to find, the website will often set limits for how many people can purchase it at once.
 As soon as those limits are reached, any other visitors attempting to purchase the product will be met with error messages and time-outs while their browsers try unsuccessfully to load pages from the site.
 Sneaker bots break these rules by refreshing web pages until they see an available quantity on hand and pressing “buy” repeatedly before human customers have had a chance even one page loads.
-This behavior not only hogs inventory but also causes severe lag times when trying to use certain websites
+This behavior not only hogs inventory but also causes severe lag times when trying to use certain websites.

 So why put such vast quantities of effort into acquiring special sneakers (or trainers depending on which side of the pond you land)?
 It all comes down to cold, hard cash, with Cowden & Co estimating in a recent report, that the sneaker resale (shoe botting) market is worth an impressive $2 billion, a figure that is projected to triple by 2025.